oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Key Binding is applied
 using the Holder's public key passed in a `cnf` claim in the SD-JWT.

-The Issuer is using the following input claim set:
+The Issuer is using the following input claims set:

 <{{examples/03-pid/user_claims.json}}